YenLegion/page.eleveneleven.space/music.md

 [I also use Bandlab.](https://www.bandlab.com/petermacchapman) I ran out of space on Soundcloud so have been using Bandlab more and more, instead of deleting tracks on Soundcloud.
 I haven't used it, but there is an online DAW and I think you can edit with people and record throught the browser.
 I am always up for collaboration.

+If you are interesting in hearing more, better quality and browsable in the form of google drive link contact me directly.

+``Thanks for listening!``